-For classification problems, the Logistic Regression model is a good base model to compare performance.
+For classification problems, the Logistic Regression model is a good base from which we can compare performance.
 However, it has some limitations:

 - It requires the observations to be independent of each other.
-In a continuous time-series, this is almost never the case.
+In a continuous time-series of a market, this is not the case.

-- Demands little to no multi-collinearity among the independent variables.
-Since most of our signals, for example, common moving average or momentum signal deviated from the same variables as bidprice, askprice, or volumn.
-These variables are no completely independent.
+- Demands little to no multi-collinearity among the X variables.
+Since most of our signals (i.e. moving average or momentum) were calculated from the same price and volume variables - they are are multicollinear.

-- The independent variables need to be linearly related to the log odds.
+- The X variables need to be linearly related to the log odds.

 Since our dataset breaks many of these rules from Logistic Regression, we do not expect this model to perform well.
-After performing hyperparameters tuning using Bayesian optimization, here is the confusion matrix of the Logistic Regression and the model accuracy.
+After performing hyperparameters tuning using Bayesian optimization, the confusion matrix for Logistic Regression and the model accuracy is shown below.

 Logistic Regression Score of different time period: 0.453 - 0.6496

-Here is one of the outputs for the Logistics Regression Model.
+Below are some outputs for the Logistic Regression Model.